 ηField,k is the power scale factor of the k-th subcarrier of a given field within an OFDM symbol for an EHT TB PPDU.
 For the pre-EHT modulated fields, ηField,k is in the range of 12,1.
 For EHT modulated fields, ηField,k=1.

-QkiSeg is the spatial mapping matrix for subcarrier k in frequency segment iSeg.
-For EHT modulated fields, QkiSeg is a matrix with NTX rows and NSTS,r,total columns.
-For pre-EHT modulated fields QkiSeg is a column vector with NTX elements, with element iTX being exp-j2πk∆F,Pre-EHTTCSiTX, where TCSiTX represents the cyclic shift for the transmitter chain whose value is defined in 36.3.11.2.1 (Cyclic shift for pre-EHT modulated fields).
+Qk is the spatial mapping matrix for subcarrier k.
+For EHT modulated fields, Qk is a matrix with NTX rows and NSTS,r,total columns.
+For pre-EHT modulated fields Qk is a column vector with NTX elements, with element iTX being exp-j2πk∆F,Pre-EHTTCSiTX, where TCSiTX represents the cyclic shift for the transmitter chain whose value is defined in 36.3.11.2.1 (Cyclic shift for pre-EHT modulated fields).

-Qk,uiSeg is the spatial mapping matrix for user u on subcarrier k in frequency segment iSeg.
-For EHT modulated fields, Qk,uiSeg is a matrix with NTX rows and NSTS,r,u columns.
-For pre-EHT modulated fields Qk,uiSeg is a column vector with NTX elements, with element iTX being exp-j2πk∆F,Pre-EHTTCSiTX, where TCSiTX represents the cyclic shift for the transmitter chain whose value is defined in 36.3.11.2.1 (Cyclic shift for pre-EHT modulated fields).
+Qk,u is the spatial mapping matrix for user u on subcarrier k.
+For EHT modulated fields, Qk,u is a matrix with NTX rows and NSTS,r,u columns.
+For pre-EHT modulated fields Qk,u is a column vector with NTX elements, with element iTX being exp-j2πk∆F,Pre-EHTTCSiTX, where TCSiTX represents the cyclic shift for the transmitter chain whose value is defined in 36.3.11.2.1 (Cyclic shift for pre-EHT modulated fields).

 ∆F,Field is the subcarrier frequency spacing.
 For pre-EHT modulated fields, ∆F,Field=∆F,Pre-EHT given in Table 34-9 (Timing-related constants).
 For EHT modulated fields, ∆F,Field=∆F,EHT given in Table 34-9 (Timing-related constants).